swic-web-dev-fs-2025/thinking-in-react/README.md

 To run this project on your machine, first install all the dependencies by running `npm install` in your terminal.
 Once that finishes, start the development server with `npm run dev`.
 Open your browser and navigate to [http://localhost:5173](http://localhost:5173) to see the application.
 The development server supports hot module replacement, which is a fancy way of saying that when you save a file, your changes appear instantly in the browser without losing the application's current state.
 You can keep your filters active, make a code change, save the file, and watch your change appear without having to re-apply those filters.

+## Testing

+This project includes basic unit tests using Vitest for core utility functions.
+Run tests with `npm test` or `npm run test:watch` for watch mode during development.

+**What's tested:** Pure functions like `parsePrice` and `generateEmptyProductMessage` demonstrate fundamental testing patterns—clear inputs, predictable outputs, no side effects.
+These tests cover edge cases like empty filters, single conditions, and multiple combined conditions.

+**What's not tested:** Component rendering, user interactions, and the filtering/sorting logic embedded in `ProductTable` are intentionally omitted.
+Production applications would include comprehensive component tests using React Testing Library and end-to-end tests with tools like Playwright.
+This focused approach keeps the testing introduction approachable while demonstrating the core pattern: extract pure functions, test them thoroughly.

 ## Learning Path

 This project follows the "Thinking in React" methodology that React's documentation recommends for building user interfaces.
 The process starts with a mockup and product data structure—imagine a designer hands you a sketch and a spreadsheet.
 Your first job is to break that UI into a component hierarchy based on the single responsibility principle.
 Each component should do one thing well.
 Once you've identified your components, you build a static version using only props to understand how the pieces fit together.
 At this stage, nothing is interactive yet—you're just proving that the structure makes sense.